AEG G.IV: Operational history

 The G.IV entered service with the German Air Force in late 1916.
 Even at the start of its career, its performance in several metrics was inferior to that of contemporary Gothas, including range and payload capacity, despite typically sharing the same Mercedes D.IVa engine.
 However, while Gotha crews struggled to keep their heavy aircraft aloft, the G.IV was regarded as being a relatively easy aircraft to fly.
-In light of its relatively small payload when fully-fueled, missions typically undertaken by the type were short range, thus permitting more munitions to be carried at the expense of fuel.
+In light of its relatively small payload when fully fueled, missions typically undertaken by the type were short range, thus permitting more munitions to be carried at the expense of fuel.
 On occasion, it was flown without any offensive payload to perform aerial reconnaissance flights.

-The G.IV performed both day and night time bombing missions, often targeting areas to the rear of the contact line.
+The G.IV performed both day- and night-time bombing missions, often targeting areas to the rear of the contact line.
 Some crews of Kampfgeschwader 4 are reputed to have flown up to seven combat missions per night on the Italian front.
 One notable mission conducted by a G.IV, piloted by Hauptmann Hermann Köhl, was conducted against the railway sheds in Padua, Italy.

-By August 1918, it is believed that around 50 aircraft were still active with the German Air Force.
-The G.IV continued to be used operationally through to the Armistice of 11 November 1918 that ended the conflict.
+By August 1918, around 50 aircraft are believed to have been still active with the German Air Force.
+The G.IV continued to be used operationally by Germans through to the Armistice of 11 November 1918 that ended the conflict.
+Soon, the British Army of Occupation of the Rhineland took over.